9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 3. Peppermint (The Hard-to-Kill Digestive Herb) 🌿🍃

 Peppermint is one of the easiest medicinal herbs you can grow.
-It's almost too easy!
-If you want a plant that thrives with minimal effort, this one belongs in your medicinal herb garden.
+It’s almost too easy.
+If you want a plant that thrives with very little effort, this one belongs in your garden.

-It’s commonly used for digestion, headaches, and soothing teas, and it grows fast once established.
+It’s commonly used for digestion, headaches, and soothing teas, and once it gets established, it grows fast and comes back strong after every harvest.

 How to Grow Peppermint